 Take in the Views from the Sky Deck

-First things first: to get your bearings and a scope for the city, I’d recommend going straight to the top of Chicago’s Sky Deck.
-This is however the most popular attraction in the city, so be sure to book in advance and be willing to spend a little time in line both to get up the top of the building and back down.
+First things first: to get your bearings and scope for the city, I’d recommend going straight to the top of Chicago’s Sky Deck.
+This is, however, the most popular attraction in the city, so be sure to book in advance and be willing to spend a little time in line both to get up the top of the building and back down.
 A ticket will set you back $24 and is available through the Sky Deck website.

 Take an Architectural Boat Tour

 The city of Chicago is a mecca for architecture lovers, especially when seen from the river.
 There are a number of operators on the river with similar tours, but we opted for the original Cruise Chicago who gave a pretty speccy tour over the course of 90 minutes with a running history of the city.
 If there’s just one tour you do in Chicago, this would be it (and I say that after original scepticism as to how much I would enjoy it!)